 - 3.1 A candidate may not proceed to the next academic year of the curriculum until she or he has: - a) Obtained a grade D or better in the courses and summative assessments of the previous year after two attempts. - b) Achieved clinical outcomes/competencies appropriate to the previous year of study.
 The candidate is required to achieve 80% of the stated outcomes in each clinical placement of the year.
 At the end of the academic year the candidate is required to have achieved 100% of the learning outcomes required for progression by the NMC for entry to the following year of study.
 On completion of clinical consolidation candidates should have achieved all competencies required for professional registration determined by the NMC. - c) Met the attendance requirements in §6.3. - 3.2 A candidate who has failed any part of a diet must present for re-examination on the first occasion for which they are eligible.
-The grade awarded as a result of the resit examination shall be no higher than grade D3 (D in clinical). - 3.3 A candidate who has failed to achieve grade D or better in any subject after two attempts may be required to attend the School Progress Committee. - 3.4 The School Progress Committee shall have the authority to rule on issues of progress, including the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the programme.
-In considering each case, the Committee will have the right to take the candidate's attendance record into account (see §6.3 below). - 3.5 For the purposes of all assessments and degree examinations §16.52 of the Code of Assessment for Undergraduate and Taught Postgraduate Programmes does not apply.
+The grade awarded as a result of the resit examination shall be no higher than grade D3 (D in clinical). - 3.3 A candidate who has failed to achieve grade D or better in any subject after two attempts may be required to attend the School Progress Committee. - 3.4 The School Progress Committee shall have the authority to rule on issues of progress, including the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the programme. - 3.5 For the purposes of all assessments and degree examinations §16.52 of the Code of Assessment for Undergraduate and Taught Postgraduate Programmes does not apply.
 For the purpose of all assessments and degree examinations, 100% submission of all assessments is required.